jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Problem:** Files.newInputStream or Files.newOutputStream is not buffered.
 The stream is read/written to file byte by byte, where each operating system call has its overhead which makes it slow.
 **Solution:** Use buffering to read/write a chunk of bytes at once with much lower overhead.
 Use e.g. BufferedInputStream or BufferedOutputStream which has a buffer size of 8 kB by default to write at once.
 Make sure to close (flush) a BufferedOutputStream after the last write, otherwise the last part may not be written to file.
-Note that IOUtils methods just take care of buffering the inputStream, and not the outputStream.
+Note that IOUtils methods take care of buffering the inputStream.
 **Rule name:** BufferFilesNewStream.
 **Example:**
 ```java